Getting traffic is easy. Improving your conversions, however – not so easy!

 Facebook ad targeting is unrivaled in its versatility.
-You can target your ads based on user location, age, gender, interest, relationship status, education, and more.
+You can target your ads based on user location, age, gender, interest, relationship status, education and more.

-For example, Adidas launched a soccer-related (football, to my non-American readers!) campaign during the 2010 World Cup in South Africa.
-They used Facebook ads to target users based on their interest in the sport.
+For example, Adidas launched a soccer-related (football, to my non-American readers!) campaign, during the 2010 World Cup in South Africa.
+They used Facebook ads to target users, based on their interest in the sport.

-During the campaign, their Facebook page reached over 1 million fans and brand awareness grew in between 8% and 21% in different countries.
-You’ve a lot of potential when running a Facebook ad – the market is huge.
+During the campaign, their Facebook page reached over 1 million fans and brand awareness grew between 8% and 21% in different countries.
+You’ve got a lot of potential when running a Facebook ad – the market is huge.

-Or let’s say that your organization recently introduced a new coffee brand.
+So, let’s say that your organization recently introduced a new coffee brand.
 You could target Starbucks fans with your ads and maybe entice them to give your product a try:

-When you target users based on interest, you’ll notice an increase in the number of email subscribers, Facebook fans, brand advocates, and buyers.
+When you target users based on interest, you’ll notice an increase in the number of email subscribers, Facebook fans, brand advocates and buyers.
 Overall, you’ll convert more users into customers.

-In the same vein, if I’ve expressed an interest in table tennis, and I see an ad promoting a course promising to make me a better table tennis player, I’m much more likely to click than if the ad was pitching a course about basketball.
+In the same vein, if I’ve expressed an interest in table tennis and I see an ad promoting a course promising to make me a better table tennis player, I’m much more likely to click, than if the ad was pitching a course about basketball.

-And a non-profit organization can easily target users based on interest:
+A non-profit organization can easily target users based on interest:

 Once you define your ad objective, the next step is to select an audience based on one or more interests.
 These people are usually pre-qualified leads, because they’re already interested in your topic.

 Interest-based targeting is especially effective in increasing a Facebook fan base.
-Here’s an example: the White House Office of National Drug Control Policy created the “Above the Influence” campaign in order to educate teens on the dangers of substance abuse.
+Here’s an example: the White House Office of National Drug Control Policy created the “Above the Influence” campaign, in order to educate teens on the dangers of substance abuse.